layerswap/layerswapapp/public/doc/blog/guides/Privacy_Policy.md

 ## Privacy Policy

 Your privacy is important to us.
 It is Bransfer's policy to respect your privacy and comply with any applicable law and regulation regarding any personal information we may collect about you, including across our website, https://bransfer.io, and other sites we own and operate.
-This policy is effective as of 15 April 2021 and was last updated on 15 April 2021.
+This policy is effective as of 15 April 2021 and was last updated on 18 January 2022.

 ### Information We Collect

 Information we collect includes both information you knowingly and actively provide us when using or participating in any of our services and promotions, and any information automatically sent by your devices in the course of accessing our products and services.

+### Exchange API Keys

+In some cases, we ask for read-only API keys of specific exchanges to handle transactions properly.
+API keys provide only read-only access to your account.
+We are obligated to use exchange APIs only to request information necessary for proper product operation.
+We don't query any extra information.
+API Keys you provide are not subject to disclosure to any kind of the third party.

 ### Log Data

 When you visit our website, our servers may automatically log the standard data provided by your web browser.
-It may include your device’s Internet Protocol (IP) address, your browser type and version, the pages you visit, the time and date of your visit, the time spent on each page, other details about your visit, and technical details that occur in conjunction with any errors you may encounter.
+It may include your browser type and version, the pages you visit, the time and date of your visit, the time spent on each page, other details about your visit, and technical details that occur in conjunction with any errors you may encounter.
-Please be aware that while this information may not be personally identifying by itself, it may be possible to combine it with other data to personally identify individual persons.

 ### Collection and Use of Information